 MESA Chair of the Committee on Academic Freedom Laurie Brand wrote in an email to The Hoya that the organization has not received a response from either university.
 DeGioia’s office did not respond to request for comment as of press time.

-“We’re sorry to hear about our alumna’s experience.
+NYU spokesman John Beckman told Inside Higher Ed in a statement that although the university regrets Bogos’ experience, the university is confident in its Abu Dhabi campus’ independence.“We’re sorry to hear about our alumna’s experience.
 We have no information or awareness about it beyond her written account.
 Abu Dhabi chose NYU to establish a campus there knowing that the traditions of the liberal arts and the principles of academic freedom are at our core,” Beckman said.
 “On the key question of whether the guarantees of academic freedom have been honored, the answer is that they absolutely have, including scholarship on issues related to labor.”

 Bogos said though she has not been contacted by either NYU or Georgetown, she had seen Beckman’s comments on Inside Higher Ed.